If you provide a company car to an employee there will be a benefit in kind charge. This includes directors of a limited company.

 Providing an employee with a company car can be an additional perk that you can use to reward them and might be an incentive to encourage new employees to join your business.

 Careful consideration should be given as to whether it is tax efficient to provide a company car or whether there is a more suitable alternative.
-Generally directors are better off holding the car personally unless it is a low emission car.
+Generally directors are better off holding the car personally unless it is a low emission or electric car.

 If you provide your employee with a car make sure that they are aware of the tax implications so that they are not faced with an unexpected tax bill.